damirgros/portfolio/README.md

 ## Portfolio

-Welcome to the portfolio website of Damir Groš, a software developer specializing in React and Express.
+Welcome to the portfolio website of Damir Groš, a website developer specializing in React.
 This website showcases my projects, skills, and provides a way to contact me.

 ## Live Demo